jeremyjwsc/AWS/README.md

 * Amazon Simple Storage Service (S3)

-* Other services are not exposed directly to end users, but instead offer functionality through APIs for developers
+* Other services not exposed directly to end users, but instead offer functionality through APIs for developers